Shopify/flash-list/docs/known-issues/README.md

 ### 2) recyclerlistview requires a bounded size exception

-RFL uses `recyclerlistview` to leverage recycling capability. `recyclerlistview` required deterministic boundaries, this doesn't mean fixed height/width and could just be `flex:1`.
+RFL uses [recyclerlistview](https://github.com/Flipkart/recyclerlistview) to leverage recycling capability. `recyclerlistview` required deterministic boundaries, this doesn't mean fixed height/width and could just be `flex:1`.
 It should mount with some height and width.
 Layout setups like `flex-start` on parent will not work.
 If you can't do this then a nice workaround to this is to use `estimatedListSize` prop.
-If your list is fullscreen you can just pass `Dimensions.get("window")`.
+If your list is fullscreen, you can just pass `Dimensions.get("window")`.
 It's good to pass accurate values.

 Please note most lists do mount this deterministic sizes so please do check if you really need workarounds.